Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Modeling

-Using the proposed framework of NEGF, we present spin/charge current in ST-MTJs with Bloch-type and Néel-type skyrmions.
-We have considered an MTJ diameter of 20 nm, with MgO of 1 nm thickness.
-We use a skyrmion with diameter is of 10 nm stabilized on material having saturation magnetization $Ms=580e3$, exchange stiffness $A=15~ \text{pJ/m}$, the interfacial DMI constant $D=3.5~ \mathrm{mJ/m^2}$, anisotropy constant $K_u=1~\mathrm{MJ/m^3}$.
-During the scaling of the MTJ, we have proportional reduce the skyrmion size to understand the scaling effect, which may be potentially achieved via increased anisotropy/DMI \cite{SkyMD}.
-We have used 0.8 $m_e$, 0.18 $m_e$, 2.25 eV, 2.15 eV as effective mass of electrons in MgO, FMs, Fermi energy and exchange splitting \cite{NLLG} of FMs, respectively.
+We considered the MTJ diameter of 20 nm with MgO thickness of 1 nm.
+We use a skyrmion with a diameter of 10 nm, stabilized on a material with saturation magnetization $M_s = 580 \, \mathrm{kA/m}$, exchange stiffness $A = 15 \, \mathrm{pJ/m}$, interfacial Dzyaloshinskii-Moriya interaction (DMI) constant $D = 3.5 \, \mathrm{mJ/m^2}$, and anisotropy constant $K_u = 1 \, \mathrm{MJ/m^3}$.
+The DMI from the bottom contact, which plays a key role in determining the skyrmion texture, is inherently accounted for in the micromagnetic calculations.
+Since the contact hosting the skyrmion is in local equilibrium with a chemical potential $\mu_B$, we do not explicitly include spin-orbit coupling (SOC) in the Hamiltonian of the contact.
+Instead, SOC effects are incorporated within the magnetic interaction term.
+During the scaling of the MTJ, we have proportionally reduced the skyrmion size to understand the scaling effect, which may potentially be achieved via increased anisotropy or DMI \cite{SkyMD}.
+We have used $0.8 \, m_e$, $0.18 \, m_e$, $2.25 \, \mathrm{eV}$, $0.76 \, \mathrm{eV}$, and $2.15 \, \mathrm{eV}$ as the effective mass of electrons in MgO, FMs, the Fermi energy, MgO barrier height above Fermi level and the exchange splitting of FMs\cite{STT, NS_2,NLLG}, respectively.